PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 	.call(leftAxis); //no need to transform, since it's placed correctly initially
 ```

+Note we don't need to set a `transform` attribute since it starts out in the correct place initially:

 ![](https://i.imgur.com/aP4hTVq.png)

-It's a little tough to see, so let's adding some margin to the body:
+It's a little tough to see, so let's add the following at the bottom of `app.css`:

 ```css
 body {
     margin: 20px 40px;
 }
 ```

+Now our axes are complete:

 ![](https://i.imgur.com/FFgC68e.png)